Virtual Machine Migration

 - Authenticate pcdctl CLI

-- Run the below command to perform the cold migration.
+- Run the command below to perform the cold migration.
 The command below will cold migrate the VM to a suitable host within the virtualized cluster.

-- To migrate VM to a specific host use the below command:
+$ pcdctl server migrate <VM_UUID>- To migrate VM to a specific host use the below command:

-$ pcdctl server migrate --host <HOST_UUID> <VM_UUID>
+$ pcdctl server migrate --host <HOST_UUID> <VM_UUID>Using UI

 - Log in to the UI and select Virtual Machine menu on the left side nav bar.